Home » Money management » Budgeting

 What are you wasting?

-You may find that there are many different kinds of wistfulness in your budget (and your life).
+You may find many kinds of wastefulness in your budget (and life).
 Look, for instance, at all your direct debits and standing orders: do you use what you are paying for?
-(A hint: if you are like most people around, you are paying for services you’ve long forgotten you have access to.
-Cancel the direct debit because this is waste.)
+(A hint: if you are like most people around, you are paying for services you’ve long forgotten you can access.
+Cancel the direct debit because this is a waste.)

-How much are you paying on insurance?
+How much are you paying for insurance?
 Are you overpaying and underinsured?
 Are you over-insured?
 Do this right because it is a waste.

 How much are you paying for food?
-Do you use all you pay for or do you throw away most of it?
+Do you use all you pay for or throw away most of it?

-You already get the drift of how to tackle waste and what to look for.
-Let me tell you though that when I first did this exercise the waste ran into hundreds of pounds (in the higher hundreds to be more specific).
+You already know how to tackle waste and what to look for.
+Let me tell you, though, that when I first did this exercise, the waste ran into hundreds of pounds (in the higher hundreds, to be more specific).

 Next, look for items you can replace.
-These are usually items for which you are paying more than you should be; or things that you can still get but at a lot cheaper.
-You may wish to have a look into the ways to become a frugal artist as well.
+These are usually items for which you are paying more than you should be or things that you can still get but at a much lower price.
+You may wish to look into ways to become a frugal artist as well.

-Last but not least, have a look at your spreadsheets with a view to reducing your consumption.
+Last but not least, have a look at your spreadsheets to reduce your consumption.
 Don’t tell me you don’t over-consume – we all do in capitalist societies.
-After all, we’ve been cast as consumers for well over half a century now and that is what we do – consume.
+After all, we’ve been cast as consumers for well over half a century now, and that is what we do – consume.
 Make sure you don’t consume more than you feel comfortable with.

 Stage Three of Successful Budgeting: Dream the Life You Want